-Children and Halogen Bulbs: Playing with a halogen bulb is dangerous.
+Playing with a halogen bulb is dangerous.
 Serious injuries could be caused by dropping a halogen bulb or breaking it some other way.
-Always keep halogen bulbs out of the reach of children.

 ▼Replacing Exterior Light Bulbs

 Replacing the headlight, and parking light bulbs

 Due to the complexity and difficulty of the procedure, the bulbs should be replaced by an Authorized Mazda Dealer.